dqops/dqo/docs/checks/column/numeric/min-in-range.md

 ---
-title: min in range data quality checks
+title: Min in range data quality checks, SQL examples
 ---
-# min in range data quality checks
+# Min in range data quality checks, SQL examples

 This check finds a minimum value in a numeric column.
 It verifies that the minimum value is within the range of accepted values and raises a data quality issue when it is not within a valid range.